vasser/rotten-deps/README.md

 ## CI integrations and automation

-To integrate this package into your CI/CD pipeline, you can use `--json` option and parse the output using `jq` (or any other tool to manipilate JSON).
+To integrate this package into your CI/CD pipeline, you can use `--json` option and parse the output using `jq` (or any other tool to work with JSON).

 ### Parsing output

-Example of parsing JSON output that returns percentage of all outdated packages in analyzed repo:
+Example of parsing JSON output that returns a percentage of all outdated packages in the analyzed repo:

 ```sh
 npx rodeps --json | jq '.all.rottenDepsPercentage' # returns integer or float, e.g.: 25.89